Removal of Conditions I-751

 With offices in Chicago and Wheaton, I counsel and represent individuals throughout Cook and DuPage Counties, and worldwide, seeking to remove conditions on permanent residence by filing form I-751 with requisite documents on a regular basis.
 In particular, since I also practice family law, I often handle cases where there is an issue as to eligibility to file jointly with the petitioner-spouse, or to seek a waiver of the joint filing requirement.
-Timing is often also in question, as the regular I-751 jointly filed petition should be filed within 90 days preceding the two-year anniversary of the issuance of the green card.
+Timing is often also in question, as the regular I-751 joint petition should be filed within 90 days preceding the two-year anniversary of the issuance of the green card.
 However, if the couple is no longer together, this may not be the correct timing, or simply, may not be possible.
 Please contact me for a free intake to discuss your situation.

 If you were married for less than 2 years at the time you received your legal permanent residence status (green card), you must file a joint petition for removal of conditions on permanent residence (form I-751) within 90 days preceding the 2-year anniversary of the issuance of your green card.